CloudifySource/cloudify-recipes/services/mysql/README.md

 </code></pre>

 <pre><code>
-	// In this case, dbUser and dbPassW are properties which are defined in mysql-service.properties
+	/* In this case, dbUser and dbPassW are properties which are defined in mysql-service.properties
-   // All the occurrences of MYSQLHOST in actionQuery, will be replaced with the private IP address on which this service instance resides
+       a) All the occurrences of MYSQLHOST in actionQuery,
+	   b) will be replaced with the private IP address on which this service instance resides.
+	*/
 	[
 		"actionType" : "mysql",
 		"actionQuery" : "\"CREATE USER '${dbUser}'@'localhost' IDENTIFIED BY '${dbPassW}';\"",